shivamdamani/Chess-Analysis/README.md

 # Chess-Analysis
-In this project, I try to analyse chess games from lichess.org - there is free data available on the website, which I clean, convert to CSV file and perform analysis and build visualisations.
+In this project, I try to analyse chess games from lichess.org - there is free data available on the website, which I clean, convert to a usable CSV file and perform analysis on and build visualizations.
 The project is divided into two parts:

-1. Preprocessing the raw data and preparation of the CSV files.
+1. Preprocessing the raw data and preparation of the CSV file.
-2. Analysing the data and constructing visualisations based on the collected data.
+2. Analysing the data and constructing vizualisations based on the collected data.

 The file I used for this analysis was of all the games played January 2013 since it was the smallest available file.
 However the code can be applied to any month's file from the lichess database.
 The file had the names of the type of games, ELO ratings of both players, rating difference, the opening style, termination reason and the PGN of the game (few had analysis attached).
 PGN is a shorthand representation of the entire game.